robenkleene/audio-references/max/max-for-live/max-for-live-design.md

 7. `285px`
 8. `332px`

+The spacing of the end of a panel is the same as the next control, so for a single column panel:

+- The panel itself would have an origin of `0px`
+- The first control would have an origin of `3px`
+- The panel width would be `50px`

 ## Black Background Panels

 For visual content, like graphs, use a black background (graphical controls [e.g., like dials] never go on the black background, but number controls, toggles, and pull-down menus do)